Intense MN rains contribute to 6,700-square-mile Gulf dead zone

 The Mississippi River and many of its main tributaries flow through large swaths of agricultural land, indicated by the yellow areas in the map above.
 (Photo by USGS via NOAA)

 Clearly there has been quite a lot of water flowing into and down the Mississippi River.
-That matches what the NOAA has measured, which is an above-normal river discharge.
+That matches what the NOAA had measured earlier this summer when it predicted a dead zone of 5,827 square miles, which is an above-normal river discharge.

 Then there’s the nutrient loading data.
 The main culprits responsible for creating the conditions of the dead zone are nitrate and phosphorus.
 While these can reach the river in a few ways, the predominant source of nutrient pollution is agriculture